Check Hard Drive Health on a Mac

 4. You’ll see the drive’s S.M.A.R.T information presented on the right side.

 Disk Drill can also help you recover files you’ve lost to accidental deletion.
 Try running a scan with it to see what comes up – just go to Storage devices on the left.
 Normally, no files should end up deleted due to disk failure, but it is possible in an extremely small number of cases.
-If parts of the disk which contain information about which sectors are occupied by files and which are free get corrupted, this could lead to files being incorrectly marked as deleted.
+If parts of the disk that contain information about which sectors are occupied by files and which are free get corrupted, this could lead to files being incorrectly marked as deleted.

 ❗️